 The Holbrooke Hotel is a little gem of a place to stay.

-Broad Street Inn is one of the best options in Nevada City, CA, which is only 7-8 minutes away from Grass Valley by car.
+Broad Street Inn is one of the best options in Nevada City, CA (the next town over), which is only 7-8 minutes away from Grass Valley by car.